gromacs/gromacs/docs/install-guide/index.rst

-discourage attempts to use a single |Gromacs| installation when the execution environment is heterogeneous, such as a mix of AVX and earlier hardware, because this will lead to programs (especially mdrun_) that run slowly on the new hardware.
+discourage attempts to use a single |Gromacs| installation when the execution environment is heterogeneous, such as a mix of AVX and earlier hardware, because this will lead to programs (especially :ref:`gmx mdrun`) that run slowly on the new hardware.
 Building two full installations and locally managing how to call the correct one (e.g. using the module system) is the recommended approach.
-Alternatively, as at the moment the |Gromacs| tools do not make strong use of SIMD acceleration, it can be convenient to create an installation with tools portable across different x86 machines, but with separate mdrun_ binaries for each architecture.
-To achieve this, one can first build a full installation with the least-common-denominator SIMD instruction set, e.g. ``-DGMX_SIMD=SSE2``, then build separate mdrun_ binaries for each architecture present in the heterogeneous environment.
+Alternatively, as at the moment the |Gromacs| tools do not make strong use of SIMD acceleration, it can be convenient to create an installation with tools portable across different x86 machines, but with separate :ref:`gmx mdrun` binaries for each architecture.
+To achieve this, one can first build a full installation with the least-common-denominator SIMD instruction set, e.g. ``-DGMX_SIMD=SSE2``, then build separate :ref:`gmx mdrun` binaries for each architecture present in the heterogeneous environment.
 By using custom binary and library suffixes for the mdrun-only builds, these can be installed to the same location as the "generic" tools installation.